 Through our curated Festival of new theatre work we enrich and entertain our audiences, empower our participants and provide an industry respected showcase to further their careers.

 We seek to support artists’ professional development, collaborate with other like minded organisations and generally agitate for the creation of opportunities in the theatrical community.

 David trained as an actor at the Arden School of Theatre, and has numerous stage and television credits.
-He has led the development of 24:7 for the last twelve years, collaborating with anyone who would listen and take an interest!
+He has led the development of 24:7 for the last 15 years, collaborating with anyone who would listen and take an interest!

 Formerly Molly Dobbs in “Coronation Street” - Now frequently treading the boards.